SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Distances between summary strings and distributions of strings

 Suppose we have an LLM (which we denote $\text{LLM}_\theta$), prompted with a random query $Q$.
 We posit that this puts us in a state $\llmStateRV$, which allows us to sample random responses $\newSampleRV$.
 We are interested in summarizing this distribution over responses.
 Let $A^{\of{1:N}}:=(A^{\of{1}}, \dots, A^{\of{N}}) \in \mathcal{X}^N$ be a set of responses sampled from $\text{LLM}_\theta$, where $\mathcal{X}$ is the space of finite strings.\footnote{These $N$ samples may be generated independently and identically to $\newSampleRV$, but we do not require this; for example, the distribution over subsequent answers could depend on the previous answers.} Consider a summarization function $\psi: \mathcal{X}^N \longrightarrow \mathcal{X}$ that, given $A^{\of{1:N}}$, generates a summary $S := \psi\of{A^{\of{1:N}}}$.
 What criteria should $\psi$ satisfy if its summaries are to exactly capture $\text{LLM}_\theta$'s distribution over $\newSampleRV$?

 Continuing the example from \cref{fig:example}, we can see that an ideal summary of $A^{\of{1:N}}$ should neither omit important details from the answer distribution nor add extra details.
-For example, a summary stating ``The capital of France is Paris'' would ignore the LLM's belief in Marseilles or Toulouse, whereas a summary stating ``The capital of France is Paris but for a period in history, it was Orl\'{e}ans'' would be adding unfaithful details.
-The same holds for the relative likelihood of answers: the ideal summary should state that the capital of France is most likely Paris, and not Toulouse or Marseilles, because this answer has a higher probability mass in the LLM's internal distribution.
+For example, a summary stating ``The capital of France is Paris'' would ignore the LLM's belief in Marseille or Toulouse, whereas a summary stating ``The capital of France is Paris but for a period in history, it was Orl\'{e}ans'' would be adding unfaithful details.
+The same holds for the relative likelihood of answers: the ideal summary should state that the capital of France is most likely Paris, and not Toulouse or Marseille, because this answer has a higher probability mass in the LLM's internal distribution.
 This indicates that an \emph{ideal summary should capture exactly the same information about the answer distribution as that contained in the sampled answers}.
-We can formalize this in terms of mutual information, \begin{definition}[Ideal summary] An ideal summary $S$ of answers $A^{\of{1:N}}$ of an LLM satisfies
+We can formalize this in terms of mutual information: